peopleware/openapi/resource/search-and-to-many-associations.md

 `mode` and `flowId` of the original request, the `createdBefore` value, and the `source` of the found search index document as `href`. `build` is the value the service determines for the service the `source` refers to as first `segment`, in the used `mode`.
-Eventually, the search topic handler will handle these new events, so that eventually the dependent search index documents will be brought up to date too.
-Those search index documents might have embedded information from others too, making the process recursive.
+Eventually, the search topic handler will handle these new events, so that eventually the embedding search index documents will be brought up to date too.
+Those search index documents might be embedded in other resource’s search index documents too, making the process recursive.

 Consider a second, later event for `Y` in the example: